UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 <br>
 **The concept of Information Hiding** is about making sure that each time in the execution any part of the program only has the information it needs, the helps with establishing modularity and makes each part of the program atomic.
 This is something we want because it reduces the risk of side-effects and it allows for multiple developers to work on the project without risking to step on each others toes.
 Information hiding further lets you implement each parts without knowing how the internal data structure or algorithm implements the interface.
 This is accomplished through the use of *access qualifier* of the parameter/property or method.
 The levels of privacy are generally defined as: private, protected and public in increasing accessibility to the inheritance structure and other classes or objects.
-A private property is only accessible to the object itself, the protected are accesible to objects and classes in the same inheritance structure and public are accesible to any class or object in the software
+A private property is only accessible to the object itself, the protected are accessible to objects and classes in the same inheritance structure and public are accessible to any class or object in the software